website defines stealth as:

 reality is that the younger a transwoman transitions, the

 more passable she will be.

-from a partner who doesn't want his wife/partners
+from a partner who knows that they are transsexual, but doesn't

 They have suffered from abuse or